800-Year-old trees are at risk, help save Tongass National Forest

 The Tongass Timber Reform Act

 Many things happened over the years.
-After the World War II, the Forest Service set up long-term contracts with 2 pulp mills.
-After lawsuits about who can cut and how much, the end result was that by the middle of the 1990’s, more than half of the old-growth timber.
+After World War II, the Forest Service set up long-term contracts with 2 pulp mills.
+After lawsuits about who can cut and how much, the end result was that by the middle of the 1990s, they had removed more than half of the old-growth timber.

 The Road-less Initiative

 Once you cut a clearing through the forest and grade the road to establish a path big enough for equipment to remove timber, you cut through the established network of roots, fallen timber, and detritus and expose the loose rock and unconsolidated soil to the potential for erosion.
-As I stated before, the Tongass is in the Alaskan Panhandle which is on the Pacific coast.
+As I stated before, the Tongass is in the Alaskan Panhandle, which is on the Pacific coast.
 This area receives a lot of rain.

 The largest temperate rainforest in the world

-You will be able to see the bald eagles and ravens roam the sky and many migratory birds come to build their nests during the summer months on the archipelago.
-In the sea, you will be able to observe Orca and the humpback whales together with sea lions, seals and porpoises.
+You will be able to see the bald eagles and ravens roam the sky, and many migratory birds come to build their nests during the summer months on the archipelago.
+In the sea, you will be able to observe Orca and humpback whales together with sea lions, seals, and porpoises.
 A real heaven on earth.

 Stop the imminent destruction of the forest

-Today, 12th of September 2018 I received a second email from Sierra Club.
+Today, 12th of September 2018, I received a second email from Sierra Club.
 The situation is getting more and more serious.
 The deadline to react is October the 15th.
 Hopefully, the people will speak up to avoid this catastrophe.
-It seems that the Trump administration, together with Senator Lisa Murkowski and the Alaska Delegation, instead of protecting this beautiful and valuable place want to destroy it.
+It seems that the Trump administration, together with Senator Lisa Murkowski and the Alaska Delegation, instead of protecting this beautiful and valuable place, want to destroy it.

 These highly vulnerable and valuable areas on our planet, where carbon dioxide is being absorbed are disappearing at an alarming rate.
 These valuable places where unique and endangered species live in peace are being destroyed.
 How will future generations think of our stupid and destructive actions?
-We have an obligation to take care of Mother Nature, she offers so many things for us to enjoy.
+We have an obligation to take care of Mother Nature; she offers so many things for us to enjoy.
 We should stop destroying it.

-If you would like to contact Sierra Club you can do here: reply@emails,sierraclub.org
+If you would like to contact Sierra Club, you can do here: reply@emails,sierraclub.org

 Source: Wikipedia and Sierra Club